Get all the latest data for Puerto Plata?

 Which months have peak tenant demand in Puerto Plata?

-The peak months for tenant demand in Puerto Plata are November through April, with a smaller secondary bump in July and August.
+The peak tenant-demand months in Puerto Plata are usually December to April, with a smaller second wave around June to August.

 Don't buy the wrong property, in the wrong area of Puerto Plata